Sept-Oct Issue of The Fourth R

 Religion for Life Radio Interview: Acts and Christian Beginnings

 Is the Book of Acts in the New Testament history or myth?
 Westar Associate and radio host John Shuck took up that question with the two co-chairs of the Acts Seminar, Joseph Tyson and Dennis Smith in a two-part radio interview on his program Religion for Life.
-This week John spoke with Dr. Tyson of Southern Methodist University about his take on Acts and the Acts Seminar.
-You can listen to a podcast of the conversation below:
+You can listen to podcasts of their conversations below:

 “The problem … is what to do with a Jesus who was human like anyone else.”